 We stock a wide variety of foam grades and types including memory foam.
-Alongside more than 40 years of experience, GB Foam utilises advanced cutting machinery to bring you foam in all manner of shapes and sizes.
+GB Foam has been in business for more than 45 years and utilises some of the most advanced cutting machinery to bring you foam in all manner of shapes and sizes.
 Memory foam is one of the most popular foam types we work with.
 It was originally developed by NASA’s Ames Research Center.
 Nowadays, many of us choose to sleep on top of it for maximum comfort.

-Below you will find just a few of the products GB Foam Direct offers.
-This includes pillows, wheelchair cushions, foam crumb, and upholstery sheets.
-We also have a range of different mattresses to choose from.
+Below you’ll find just a few of the finished products GB Foam Direct offers.
+This includes pillows, wheelchair cushions, foam crumb and upholstery sheets.
+We also have a range of different mattresses for you to choose from.

 When we think of memory foam, most of us will tend to attribute it to mattresses.
 This foam type is one of the most popular and effective materials for providing support and comfort, however, it also has an array of other uses as well as a surprising history.